-Zerologon is the name that has been given to a vulnerability identified in CVE-2020-1472.
-It’s called zerologon due to the flaw in the logon process where the initialisation vector (IV) is set to all zeros all the time while an Initialisation Vector (IV) should always be a random number.
+Zerologon is the name given to a vulnerability identified in CVE-2020-1472.
+It comes from a flaw in the logon process: The initialisation vector (IV) is set to all zeros all the time, while an IV should always be a random number.

-This dangerous vulnerability has a 10 out of 10 (CVSS v3.1) for severity by the Common Vulnerability Scoring System (CVSS).
-There are known active proof-of-concept (POC) exploits, and that it is very likely that we will see real-world attacks soon.
+This dangerous vulnerability has a 10 out of 10 (CVSS v3.1) for severity from the Common Vulnerability Scoring System (CVSS).
+There are known active proof-of-concept (POC) exploits, and it is very likely that we will see real-world attacks soon.

 How we know about this vulnerability